theoria24/searchGguide/README.md

 bundle exec ruby main.rb -a miyagi,bs -f "%m/%d %H:%M" search word
 ```

-If you don't specify the `-a` option, it will search for all programs in Japan.
+If you don't specify the `-a` option, it will search for programs in all prefectures in Japan.

 # Contributors